JacoboLansac/audits/solo/soar-review.md

 ### [L-4] SOAR tokens traded in UniswapV3 and certain other pools will evade the trading tax

 On the SOAR token, normal transfers are not taxed, only trading transactions (buys or sells).
-The way the SOAR contract distinguish between a trade or a normal transfer is by checking if the sender or receiver are a DEX pool.
+The way the SOAR contract distinguishes between a trade and a normal transfer is by checking if the sender or receiver is a DEX pool.
 This is done with function `_shouldTakeTax()`, which checks if the `token0()` or `token1()` is the SOAR token.
 For normal transfers where none of them have such function, no tax will be applied:

 ```javascript
     function _shouldTakeTax(address to) internal returns (bool) {